wubishetD/network-management-framework-5g/README.md

 <p align="center">
     <br>
-   Our project focuses on the deployment and orchestration of 5G standalone (SA) core networks, with an emphasis on scalability, performance testing, and efficient orchestration.
-It addresses dynamic traffic management and the automated scaling of Network Function instances such as AMF, SMF, and UPF.
+   This project implements a 5G network slicing framework that enables the dynamic selection and simultaneous activation of multiple 5G use cases.
     <br>
     <br>
     <br>